 Legal U.S. Oscar betting for the second time

 Plenty of people have tried to guess who will take home the Academy Award at an Oscars party or with friends.
 New Jersey –and now Indiana — take the movie awards to the next level.

 In 2019, the New Jersey Division of Gaming Enforcement gave sportsbooks the all-clear to accept wagers on the Oscars.
 It was an unforged territory for regulated US sports betting, to great success.
 New Jersey was the only state that offered legal Oscar betting last year, but Indiana joined the party in 2020.
 Nevada has never booked action on the Oscars.
 Additionally, other states such as West Virginia and Pennsylvania don’t appear to have any Oscar betting plans.

 There is really only one type of bet sportsbooks will offer on the Oscars.
 Each nominee in a category has moneyline odds that they will take home the award.

-Let’s take Best Director as an example.
-Here is a look at the five nominees and sample odds for each one:
+As an example of how Oscar betting works, let’s take a look at the 2019 nominees for Best Director.
+Here are the five nominees and sample odds for each one:

 Alfonso Cuaron: -1,200

 Spike Lee: +700

 Adam McKay: +2,000

 The favorite to win the award is Cuaron (-1,200), who directed the film Roma.
 If you bet $120 on Cuaron to win and he does, you would get your $120 back and profit $10.
 In other words, you would have to wager $120 to win $10 (or $12 to win $1, and so on).